Emirates Capital Asset Management (ECAM)

 Commodity Basket Index

-Commodities (as measured by the Reuters/Jefferies CRB index, a basket of 19 commodities) bottomed in April, 2020.
-They have since recovered on the back of a large rise in global inflation and remain near 8 year highs.
+Commodities (as measured by the Reuters/Jefferies CRB index; a basket of 19 commodities) bottomed in April, 2020 and peaked in June, 2022.
+They were highly impacted by the Covid pandemic actions and have been attempting to stabilize near 8 year highs.

 Equity Market Volatility